Only System Admins (users who have ‘ALL’ access at the ‘CATALOG’ scope) have access to Data Registration.

 You can see the paths that were found to have already been registered in the catalog by toggling the view to ‘Registered’.

-If you wish to register an already registered path as a new table you will need to do it manually through the workspace.
+If you wish to register an already registered path as a new dataset, you will need to do it manually through the workspace.

-For Parquet, Avro and JSON files you can view the schema and verify it’s correct.
-As these are self-describing files you cannot edit these schemas during registration – if you wish to make a change to the schema you must edit the schema definition in the file.
+Since Parquet, Avro and JSON files are self-describing, you cannot edit their schemas during registration.
+If you wish to make a change to the schema for one of these file types, you must edit the schema definition in the file.

-If the table has been detected as partitioned, you will also see the partitioning columns listed here.
+If a dataset has been detected as partitioned, you will also see the partitioning columns listed here.
 If your partitions were not correctly discovered, see here.

-When you click on “View SQL” you can see the SQL CREATE table statement for the table.
-From there you can copy it to the clipboard and run it manually in the workspace.
+Click the 'View SQL' action to see the SQL CREATE table statement for a dataset.
+You can then copy this statement to the clipboard and run it manually in the workspace.

-Once you have selected the tables you wish to register and selected the database you wish to register them to, you can click the “Register Selected” button to register the tables.
-You will then a see a dialog listing the tables that were successfully registered.
+Once you have selected the datasets you wish to register and the databases you wish to register them to, click the 'Register Tables' button to register the datasets.
+You will then a see a dialog listing the datasets that were successfully registered.

 Automated tagging can reduce the manual work of tagging by detecting when a column is likely to contain a certain type of formatted data, such as a phone number, and then applying the relevant tag to that column.
-If Auto-tagging has been enabled on the cluster, you will see the auto-tags applied on newly discovered tables that have data that match the specified rules.
-For more information on configuring Auto-tagging, see here.
+If auto-tagging has been enabled on the cluster, you will see the auto-tags applied on newly discovered datasets that have data matching the specified rules.
+For more information on configuring auto-tagging, see here.